rainsua/technical-writing-portfolio/sop_set_up_vsc_for_markdown.md

 c.
 Enter a new profile name, icon, and include extensions only if they're useful for markdown production.

-## 2. Install the minimum useful extensions
+## 2. Install Baseline Markdown Extensions

 Three extensions are recommended as a minimalist approach.
-It's best to install them directly from the Marketplace in VSC, clicking on `extensions` on the left panel.
+Install them directly from the Marketplace in VSC, clicking on `extensions` on the left panel.

 ### Markdownlint